mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `gzip_types text/plain text/css text/xml text/javascript application/x-javascript application/javascript application/xml;` <br/>
 **Context**:  http, server, location

 CDN360 has gzip always on, and applies it to the default MIME types above.
-In addition, compression is only activated when the response body size is greater than 1000 bytes.
-The default behavior should work well for the vast majority of users.
+In addition, compression is activated only when the response body size is greater than 1000 bytes.
+The default behavior should work well for the majority of users.
 This directive can be used to enable compression on other types.
 The search and match are case-insensitive.
-We improved the public version to support (up to 20) wildcards like `text/*` and `*javascript`.
+We improved the public version to support up to 20 wildcards like `text/*` and `*javascript`.

 ### [`if`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#if)

 <span class="badge">standard</span>

 Control the server behavior based on the specified condition.
 Make sure you fully understand how the [rewrite module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#if) control flow works.
 We also wrote [some guidelines](</docs/edge-logic/multiple-origins.md#ifcaution>) about the best practices with this directive.
-We made a few improvements to this directive:
+We made some significant improvements to this directive:
 *  Support the `&&` operator, which performs logical AND of two sub-conditions.
 For example:
 ```nginx
 if ($http_x = 1 && $http_y != 2abc && $http_z) { ... }